Elephant Family

 Elephant Family is an international NGO dedicated to protecting the Asian elephant from extinction in the wild.
-In the last fifty years their population has roughly halved and 90% of their habitat has disappeared.
+In the last fifty years, their population has roughly halved and 90% of their habitat has disappeared.
 Poaching, a growing skin trade, and demand for wild-caught calves for tourism remain a constant threat along with the deadly and escalating conflict between people and elephants for living space and food.
 Elephant Family funds pioneering projects across Asia to reconnect forest fragments, prevent conflict and fight wildlife crime.
-Since 2002 Elephant Family has funded over 170 conservation projects and raised over £10m through public art events for this iconic yet endangered animal.
+Since 2002, Elephant Family has funded over 170 conservation projects and raised over £10m through public art events for this iconic yet endangered animal.

 The late Mark Shand was one of the founding forces behind the charity when it launched in 2002 under the patronage of the Rajmata of Jaipur and Sir Evelyn de Rothschild.
 Mark Shand was an adventurer, best-selling author and conservationist who dedicated his life to the survival of the Asian elephant.
-His mission started in 1988 when he rescued a street begging elephant, which he named Tara, and journeyed 800km across India with her.
-Tara became the star of Mark’s best-selling book, Travels on my Elephant, which went on to win him Travel Writer of the Year.
+His mission started in 1988 when he rescued a street-begging elephant, which he named Tara, and journeyed 800 km across India with her.
+Tara became the star of Mark's best-selling book, Travels on my Elephant, which went on to win him Travel Writer of the Year.

-King Charles III and his wife Queen Camilla are joint royal presidents of the charity and most recently attended launched Elephant Parade India for the charity during their visit to Delhi.
+King Charles III and his wife Queen Camilla are the charity's joint royal presidents and attended the launch of Elephant Parade India for the charity during their visit to Delhi in 2018.